SNMP Trapping

 In Zabbix, SNMP (Simple Network Management Protocol) is one of the most common methods for monitoring network devices such as switches, routers, firewalls, and UPS systems.
 There are two main ways Zabbix can receive information from an SNMP-enabled device:

-- Polling (active monitoring) See our topic SNMP Polling in Chapter 4.
+- Polling (active monitoring) See previous topic SNMP Polling.

 - Traps (passive monitoring)